 Every small business network needs a firewall

 We have seen the advantages of firewalls and have seen how they can help improve their networks’ security.
-We have also seen the six best small business firewalls that they can choose from.
+We have also seen the seven best small business firewalls that they can choose from.

 We hope this post has helped you choose the best device on your network.
 If so – or otherwise – let us know your thoughts.
 Leave us a comment below.